CharlyCst/zephyr/book/src/language/packages.md

 }
 ```

-`pub` functions can be used by other Fork packages, but are not _exposed_ in the final `.wasm` file.
+`pub` functions can be used by other Zephyr packages, but are not _exposed_ in the final `.wasm` file.
 They can be if the adequate `expose` statement is present, though.

 ## Single file package

-Sometimes you just want to make a small package to abstract away a few functions, in that case there is no need to create a directory for a single file: in Fork you can create _single file packages_ that lives in the same directory as their parent:
+Sometimes you just want to make a small package to abstract away a few functions, in that case there is no need to create a directory for a single file: in Zephyr you can create _single file packages_ that lives in the same directory as their parent:

 ```go
 package "http/utils"